miloszszyrner/PAW-Trello/Readme.md

-Student copy of well-known Trello projecy management application.
+Student copy of well-known Trello project management application. </br>
-This is back end software based on Jersey Framework
+It is back end software based on Jersey Framework.